davidusb-geek/emhass/README.md

 'continual_publish': true
 ```
 In this automation, the day-ahead optimization is performed once a day, every day at 5:30am.
-If the `freq` parameter is set to `30` *(default)* in the configuration, the results of the day-ahead optimization will generate 48 values *(for each entity)*, a value for every 30 minutes in a day *(i.e. 24 hrs x 2)*.
+If the `optimization_time_step` parameter is set to `30` *(default)* in the configuration, the results of the day-ahead optimization will generate 48 values *(for each entity)*, a value for every 30 minutes in a day *(i.e. 24 hrs x 2)*.

-Setting the parameter `continual_publish` to `true` in the configuration page will allow EMHASS to store the optimization results as entities/sensors into separate json files. `continual_publish` will periodically (every `freq` amount of minutes) run a publish, and publish the optimization results of each generated entities/sensors to Home Assistant.
+Setting the parameter `continual_publish` to `true` in the configuration page will allow EMHASS to store the optimization results as entities/sensors into separate json files. `continual_publish` will periodically (every `optimization_time_step` amount of minutes) run a publish, and publish the optimization results of each generated entities/sensors to Home Assistant.
 The current state of the sensor/entity being updated every time publish runs, selecting one of the 48 stored values, by comparing the stored values' timestamps, the current timestamp and [`'method_ts_round': "first"`](#the-publish-data-specificities) to select the optimal stored value for the current state.

 option 1 and 2 are very similar, however, option 2 (`continual_publish`) will require a CPU thread to constantly be run inside of EMHASS, lowering efficiency.
 The reason why you may pick one over the other is explained in more detail below in [continual_publish](#continual_publish-emhass-automation).